 Perfect light and stunning landscapes.

-Visit to a chana plantation
+Visit a chana plantation

-At dark, and after shooting the sunset in a nearby spot overlooking a lake with its reddish reflections and all, we arrived to a local family’s home to get to know this traditional way of living.
+At dark, and after shooting the sunset in a nearby spot overlooking a lake with its reddish reflections and all, we arrived at a local family’s home to get to know this traditional way of living.

-After socializing over tea, we explored the property with a torch and found a sweet spot to play with night photography, light painting and long exposure shots.
+After socializing over tea, we explored the property with a torch and found a sweet spot to play with night photography, light painting, and long exposure shots.
 My kind of fun!

-Scenic sunset at Yala Buddhist Temples
+A scenic sunset at Yala Buddhist Temples

 What is not that usual is actually being able to visit those in very special places like a National Park.
-Not one or two but up to three complex gather near the borders of the park and are actually covered in this tour.
+Not one or two but up to three complexes gather near the borders of the park and are actually covered in this tour.
 Or hike, because you will have to climb up in the last two ones to take everything the place offers, breathtaking views and endless serenity.